AdamKyle/flare/resources/info/tips/section-1.md

 to you at 160/80 - Smugglers Port.
 Port locations are blue ship icons on the map, while pinkish arches are locations of interest that can have adventures or be [special locations](/information/special-locations).

 Locations with [adventures](/information/adventure) let you set your character into "auto attack mode" and fight multiple monsters per level, getting loot, experience, skill experience ad gold.
+These are the only forms of auto attack that allows you to log out while it processes for you in the background.

+All XP and skill XP from adventures will do what's called overflow, allowing you to gain multiple levels and skill levels in one session.

 Locations that are special, will contain monsters that are the same you fight in the dropdown list but are much harder.
 These places can drop special items called Gems (more on that later) and any item (of any value) with any enchantment from any enemy 10 levels or higher than you.